nodejs/admin/MEMBER_TRAVEL_FUND.md

 * Candidates must be an individual member of the Node.js Foundation.
 The membership status can be checked on [the foundation website][].
-* Requests must include a note that their employer cannot fund that request.
+* Requester must indicate that they do not have funding available from another source, such as an employer willing to cover the costs or the event covering costs for presenters or others.

 ## Process